Polarity Sampling: Quality and Diversity Control of Pre-Trained Generative Networks via Singular Values: Proofs

 \section{Proofs}

 The proofs of the two main claims of the paper heavily rely on the spline form of the DGN input-output mapping from \cref{eq:CPA}.
-For more background on the form of the latent space partition $\Omega$, the per-region affine mappings $\mA_{\omega},\vb_{\omega},\forall \omega \in \Omega$ and further discussion on how to deal with DGN including smooth activation functions, we refer the reader to \cite{balestriero2020mad}.
+For more background on the form of the latent space partition $\Omega$, the per-region affine mappings $\mA_{\omega},\vb_{\omega},\forall \omega \in \Omega$ and further discussion on how to deal with DGN including smooth activation functions, we refer the reader to \cite{balestriero2020mad}, and in particular to \cite{humayun2021magnet} for DGN specific results.